msvalina/msvalina.github.io/content/pages/mission.rst

 Mission
 =======

-  - Every day I hope that what I said, wrote, did and how I live my life that it helps others (and me):
+  - Every day I hope that what I did and what I will say, write, or do, and how I live my life that it helps others (and me):
   - a) **to overcome life challenges** or at least **lessen unnecessary suffering** and:
-  - b) **to feel adequate** for our life, in this moment, here and know; even when we don't think that our selves.
+  - b) **to feel adequate** for our life, in this moment, here and know; even when we don't think that for ourselves.

 Vision
 =======

- - Help everyone who wants (and myself) to **understand why** and  **feel love**, compassion, for all **life**, with all experiences negative and positive.
+ - Help everyone who wants (and myself) to **understand why** and  **feel love**, compassion, **for all aspects of life**.

 .. image:: |static|/assets/images/misija/alan-king-KZv7w34tluA-unsplash.jpg